JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab4-UsingPowerFxInCopilotStudio.md

 It has been six months since you deployed your Power Apps solution to manage Contacts within Wingtip Toys.
 The business has been very happy with the solution, but they are now more actively exploring generative AI capabilities and how these can be integrated into the solution you built.

 You have identified that a good starting point would be to build a custom AI agent using Copilot Studio that can answer questions about the Contacts stored in the Dataverse table.
-In addition, the business would like to automatically generate email drafts to send to Contacts based on their birthday.
-Using Power Fx, you will be able to not only to detect when it is the contact's current birthday and [set this to a variable value](https://learn.microsoft.com/en-us/microsoft-copilot-studio/advanced-power-fx), but also use [dynamic Power Fx expressions](https://learn.microsoft.com/en-us/ai-builder/add-inputs-prompt#power-fx-input) to identify the current day and provide the contact with a fun fact relating to their birthday.
+In addition, the business would like to generate email drafts to send to Contacts based on their birthday.
+Using Power Fx, you will be able to not only to detect when it is the contact's current birthday and [set this to a variable value](https://learn.microsoft.com/en-us/microsoft-copilot-studio/advanced-power-fx), but also use [dynamic Power Fx expressions](https://learn.microsoft.com/en-us/ai-builder/add-inputs-prompt#power-fx-input) to identify the current day and provide the contact with some interesting facts relating to their birthday.
+Power Fx will be a key component in allowing us to achieve all of this, and more.

 ## Instructions